 Due to the Covid-19 Pandemic, on 16 March 2020 Group Leaders agreed that Standing Order 19.2 be implemented for any emergency decisions required at the start of the Pandemic.
-This was in place from 24 March to 15 June 2020.
+Standing Order 19.2 provides the Chief Executive, after discussion with the Leader of the Council, whom failing the Depute Leader of the Council, authority to take decisions where urgent or immediate action is required.
+Where such decisions are required, the Chief Executive will provide a report to the next available full Council meeting to inform the Council of these, this was in place from 24 March to 15 June 2020.
 Council and Committee meetings recommenced, using a virtual platform on 16 June 2020.
 During this period, from 24 March to 15 June 2020 the Corporate Incident Management Team met daily and the Chief Executive met weekly with the Leader and Depute Leader, the Administration and with Group Leaders.
 All meetings were held using the virtual platform.
 All 19.2 decisions taken during this period were reported to Group Leaders weekly and were also reported to the first available meeting of Council on 16 June 2020.
+At the start of 2021, whilst the legal requirement to stay at home except for essential purposes was in force, the Council moved to critical service delivery only.
+During this period the Chief Executive continued to meet regularly with the Leader and Depute Leader, and Group Leaders and whilst full Council continued to meet virtually other Committee activity was limited to critical business only.